Board & Staff

 Staff

-Interim Executive Director – Tracie MacPherson
+Executive Director – Tracie MacPherson

 Tracie is a student of children’s and science museums nationwide specializing in exhibit design and educational content.
 As a Coast Guard family member, she has been able to connect and serve in multiple museums nationwide while developing a depth of knowledge regarding industry professionals.
 Tracie and her husband Glen have five children age 16 and up.

-Impact Manager – Thomas Maynard
+Director of Operations – Thomas Maynard

 Tom comes to the Great Lakes Children’s Museum from Inland Seas Education Association (ISEA) where he was their Volunteer Coordinator and Educator.
 Prior to ISEA, Tom was the Mind Trekkers Coordinator at the Center for Pre-College Outreach at Michigan Technical University, setting up STEM festivals across the United States.
 As the Museum’s Impact Manager, Tom strives to build and nurture our volunteer base while reinforcing hands-on learning across our programs, exhibits, outreach and Power of Play store offerings.
 His goal is to use his volunteer and non-profit coordination experience to help the Museum reach the next level of excellence.